gelm0/mazegen/README.md

 Small python application for generating mazes.

-Can currently generate mazes with the following algorithms/
+Can currently generate mazes with the following algorithms.

 - Kruskals Algorithm